WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_WH_HOOK
 Points to a script that will be sourced by 'wh' and can filter any command passed to it

+## Networking
+Changing the bindings of internal ports gives you more flexibility to route internal WebHare traffic or to access ports for debugging but may have serious repercussions for security.
+Be very careful when opening these ports and make sure they are properly firewalled from externa ltraffic

+### WEBHARE_SECUREPORT_BINDIP
+Set the IP address binding for the secure/trusted port (usually 13684).
+If not set it defaults to localhost.
+This port is intended for the nginx reverse proxy and allows connections to fake their source port, IP and protocol.

+### WEBHARE_RESCUEPORT_BINDIP
+Set the IP address binding for the rescue port (usually 13684).
+If not set it defaults to localhost.
+The rescueport hosts an insecure WebHare backend interface

+### WEBHARE_LOOPBACKPORT_BINDIP
+Set the IP address binding for the loopback connections port (usually 13685).
+If not set it defaults to localhost.
+This port is used for internal connections between WebHare processes and allows access to the whmanager (eg. IPC, events, mutexes)

 ## Debugging/selftests

 ### WEBHARE_DEBUGCHROME